 The RVCA Food Pantry originally served only the residents of the Redbank Valley School District which lies in two counties – Clarion and Armstrong.
 All food distributed was supplied by the church association.
 Later, food supplied by the state and federal governments became available for distribution only to Clarion County residents who have not received such food elsewhere that month; Armstrong residents must go to Oak Ridge, Kellersburg, or another Armstrong site for the food provided with government funds.

 Opportunities for service are many and varied, allowing participation by volunteers of almost any age or ability level.
-Tasks range from the heavy lifting required to unload the Second Harvest trucks, place cases of canned goods on shelves, or load food into cars to the light work of packing a few items into “treat” bags, setting a few cans on a shelf, or doing the required paperwork associated with the operation of the program.
+Tasks range from the heavy lifting required to unload the Second Harvest trucks, place cases of canned goods on shelves, or load food into cars to the light work of setting a few cans on a shelf or doing the required paperwork associated with the operation of the program.

 All households must meet income eligibility guidelines in order to receive food from the food pantry.
 (The income guidelines below are based on 150% of Poverty.)